-To encourage the directors of Bombardier (other than Messrs.
+To encourage directors (other than Messrs.
 Laurent Beaudoin, Chairman of the Board of Directors, and Pierre Beaudoin, President and Chief Executive Officer) to better align their interests with those of the shareholders by having an investment in the Corporation, a Director Deferred Stock Unit Plan (the "DDSU Plan") was implemented on April 1, 2000; it was amended in 2003, 2006, 2007, 2008 and 2011.
-The DDSU Plan provides that the eligible directors of Bombardier are required to receive the entirety of their all inclusive annual Board retainer fees in the form of Director Deferred Stock Units ("DDSUs") until the minimum shares and/or DDSUs holding requirement (as further explained on page 20 of this Management Proxy Circular) is met.
-Thereafter, they have the option to be paid not more than 50% of their all inclusive annual Board retainer fees in cash and to keep receiving the remaining portion of such fees in the form of DDSUs.
-In addition, they may elect to receive any portion of any other fees (i.e., fees received by Committee chairs and members and travel fees) in the form of DDSUs.
+The DDSU Plan provides that eligible directors are required to receive the entirety of their annual Board retainer in the form of DDSUs, until the minimum shares and/or DDSUs holding requirement (as further explained in the following section) is met.
+Thereafter, they must continue to receive at least 50% of such fees in the form of DDSUs.
+In addition, they may elect to receive not less than 50% of their other fees (i.e. additional annual retainers and/or travel fees, as applicable) in the form of DDSUs.

-DDSUs have a value equal to the weighted average trading prices of the Class B subordinate shares of the Corporation on the Toronto Stock Exchange for the five trading days immediately preceding the date when DDSUs are credited to each eligible director.
-DDSUs are vested on the date of grant and take the form of a bookkeeping entry credited to his/her account which cannot be redeemed for cash for as long as he/she remains a member of the Board of Directors.
-All DDSUs will, upon request by him/her, be redeemed for cash by Bombardier after he/she she ceases to be a member of the Board of Directors; however, failing such request, the redemption of such DDSUs for cash will occur automatically upon the expiry of a period as determined under the DDSU Plan.
-The value of a DDSU, when redeemed for cash, will be equivalent to the closing price of the Class B subordinate shares on the last trading day preceding the day of the redemption.
-DDSUs confer the right to receive dividends paid in the form of additional DDSUs at the same rate as the dividend paid on the Class B subordinate shares of Bombardier.
+DDSUs have a value equal to the weighted average trading prices of the Class B subordinate shares on the Toronto Stock Exchange ("TSX") for the five trading days immediately preceding the date of grant.
+DDSUs are vested on the date of grant and take the form of a book-keeping entry credited to the eligible director's account for as long as he/she remains a director.
+DDSUs will be redeemed for cash upon request after the eligible director ceases to be a director, failing which the DDSUs will automatically be redeemed for cash upon the expiry of a pre-determined period.
+The value of a DDSU, when redeemed for cash, is equal to the closing price of the Class B subordinate shares on the TSX on the last trading day preceding the day of the redemption.
+DDSUs earn dividend equivalents in the form of additional DDSUs at the same rate as the dividends paid on the Class B subordinate shares.
 The DDSU plan is not dilutive.